DriveQuantPublic/react-native-drivekit/README.md

 # DriveKit React Native SDK

-This is the React Native interface for DriveKit iOS & Android.
+This documentation presents the React Native interfaces for the DriveKit SDK on iOS and Android.

-## Where do I go from here ?
+## How to install the DriveKit SDK in your React Native application?

-### Install the core module
+### Step 1 Install the core module

 First you need to install the core module.
 Follow this [documentation](./packages//core/README.md)

+### Step 1 Install the tri analysis module

+First you need to install the core module.
+Follow this [documentation](./packages//trip_analysis/README.md)